UCD-BDLab/BioNeuralNet/docs/source/faq.rst

 Frequently Asked Questions (FAQ)
 --------------------------------

-**Q1: What is BioNeuralNet?**
+**Q1: What is BioNeuralNet?**:

-A1: BioNeuralNet is a Python framework for integrating multi-omics data with Graph Neural Networks (GNNs).
+   - BioNeuralNet is a Python framework for integrating multi-omics data with Graph Neural Networks (GNNs).
 It provides end-to-end solutions for network embedding, clustering, subject representation, and disease prediction.

-**Q2: What are the key features of BioNeuralNet?**
+**Q2: What are the key features of BioNeuralNet?**:
-A2:

    - **Graph Clustering:** Identify communities using Correlated Louvain, Hybrid Louvain, and Correlated PageRank methods.
    - **GNN Embedding:** Generate node embeddings using advanced GNN models.
    - **Subject Representation:** Enrich omics data with learned embeddings.
    - **Disease Prediction:** Leverage DPMON for integrated, end-to-end disease prediction.

-**Q3: How do I install BioNeuralNet?**
+**Q3: How do I install BioNeuralNet?**:

-A3: Install via pip:
+   - Install via pip

 .. code-block:: bash

    pip install bioneuralnet

-For full installation instructions, see the :doc:`installation` guide.

-**Q4: Does BioNeuralNet support GPU acceleration?**
+**Q4: Does BioNeuralNet support GPU acceleration?**:

-A4: Yes.
+   - Yes.
 If a CUDA-compatible GPU is available, BioNeuralNet will utilize it via PyTorch.

-**Q5: Can I use my own network instead of SmCCNet?**
+**Q5: Can I use my own network instead of SmCCNet or internal graph generation functions?**

-A5: Absolutely.
+   - Absolutely.
 You can supply a pre-computed adjacency matrix directly to the GNNEmbedding or DPMON modules.

 **Q6: How is DPMON different from standard GNN models?**

-A6: DPMON is tailored for multi-omics disease prediction by jointly learning node embeddings and a classifier, integrating both local and global graph structures.
+   - DPMON is tailored for multi-omics disease prediction by jointly learning node embeddings and a classifier, integrating both local and global graph structures.

-**Q7: What clustering methods does BioNeuralNet support?**
+**Q7: What clustering methods does BioNeuralNet support?**:
-A7: BioNeuralNet offers:

    - Correlated Louvain
    - Hybrid Louvain
    - Correlated PageRank

-**Q8: How can I contribute to BioNeuralNet?**
+**Q8: How can I contribute to BioNeuralNet?**:

+   - Contributions are welcome!
+You can:
+      - Report issues or bugs on our `GitHub Issues page <https://github.com/UCD-BDLab/BioNeuralNet/issues>`_.
+      - Suggest new features or improvements.
+      - Share your experiences or use cases with the community.

+   - How to contribute:
-A8: Contributions are encouraged!
-Fork the repository, develop your feature, and submit a pull request.
-See our contribution guidelines on GitHub.
+      - Fork the repository, add your features, components, or algorithms, and submit a pull request.
+      - Please refer to our `contribution guidelines <https://github.com/UCD-BDLab/BioNeuralNet?tab=readme-ov-file#8-contributing>`_ for more details.

-**Q9: Where can I find tutorials and examples?**
+**Q9: Where can I find tutorials and examples?**:

-A9: For detailed guides and demos, visit :doc:`tutorials/index` and check out the example notebooks provided in the repository.
+   - We provide a set of tutorials and example notebooks to help you get started with BioNeuralNet.
+You can find them in the `tutorials` directory of the repository.
+   - For a quick start, check out the following notebooks:

+      - :doc:`Quick_Start`.
+      - :doc:`TCGA-BRCA_Dataset`.

-**Q10: What license is BioNeuralNet released under?**
+**Q10: What license is BioNeuralNet released under?**:

-A10: BioNeuralNet is distributed under the MIT License.
-For details, see the `MIT LICENSE <https://github.com/UCD-BDLab/BioNeuralNet?tab=MIT-1-ov-file>`_ page.
+   - BioNeuralNet is released under the MIT License.
+You can find the full license text in the `MIT LICENSE <https://github.com/UCD-BDLab/BioNeuralNet?tab=MIT-1-ov-file>`_  file in the repository.

 Return to :doc:`../index`